bugsnag/bugsnag-js/UPGRADING.md

 #### plugin-contextualize

 Unhandled errors that occur within a contextualize context now respect the `autoDetectErrors` and `enabledErrorTypes` configuration options.
 Previously unhandled errors would have been caught regardless of the configuration.

+Additionally, prior to `bugsnag-js` v8, unhandled errors that occur within a contextualize context were preventing the termination of the node process.
+With version 8 of the notifier, uncaught exceptions occurring within a contextualize context will cause the node process to terminate.

 ## 7.0 to 7.1